-In 2018, 38% of all EU road fatalities occurred in urban areas (Key figures 2020 - Road safety targets, DG MOVE), and the number of non-fatal crashes with personal injuries is disproportionately higher in urban areas compared to non-urban roads.
-Therefore, safety-enhancing measures in cities will be effective in the reduction of the overall number of road fatalities and, probably even more, in the reduction of injuries.
-In particular, largely unprotected road users, such as pedestrians and bicyclists, are likely to benefit significantly from improved road safety in urban areas.
+In the EU in 2018 38% of all road fatalities occurred in urban area (Key figures 2020 - Road safety targets, DG MOVE).
+Considering that urban traffic is typically low speed, the number of non-fatal crashes with personal injury is disproportionately higher in urban areas compared to non-urban roads.
+Safety-enhancing measures in cities will thus be particularly effective in the reduction of injuries.